 Chairman Murray stated on page 3.
 The section that states news releases will also be posted to the Town's website seems to be talking about one thing and then we start talking about communication with legal counsel.
 Chairman Murray suggested having that on a different section or another topic because she felt it was dealing with something different than how we respond to the Media.
-She stated her understanding as a member of the Board of Selectmen was she can speak as a member of the Board and give the Board's opinion but it is the understanding that it is her opinion of the Board's opinion.
+She stated her understanding as a member of the Board of Selectmen was she can speak as a member of the Board and give the Board's full opinion but it is her opinion.
 She felt she had the right to clarify.
+She stated her reading of the policy is if we were making a statement for the Town or the Board as a whole.
 She asked Ms. Merrow if this was correct.